Skip to main content

 Deliverable: Cognitive Tax Assessment

-The output is a prioritized map of cognitive friction—the foundation for targeted improvement.
+The output is a prioritized map of cognitive friction, the foundation for targeted improvement.

 Purpose

-This assessment reveals:
+The assessment reveals:

 • Where cognitive load accumulates without visibility